 We reached out to Stefano Tempesta to understand Microsoft’s recent advancements in the Blockchain space, what’s the value there for the customers, and how solution partners can get their fair share of this bull market.

-1. Could you please introduce yourself to our readers.
-Also, discuss the time period of you being involved with Microsoft and MSFT Blockchain Service?
+1. Could you please introduce yourself to our readers?
+Also, discuss the period of your being involved with Microsoft and MSFT Blockchain Service.

 2. Give us a high-level overview of Microsoft’s Blockchain service and explain how you or your colleagues/Microsoft partners (essentially the consulting partners as well as ISVs) have used it in customer projects/pilots?